swissel/swissel.github.io/_pages/publications.md

 + [Multiwavelength Observations of a TeV-Flare from W Comae] (http://dx.doi.org/10.1088/0004-637X/707/1/612).
 The VERITAS Collaboration. *ApJ* 707, 612, 2009.
 + [Multiwavelength Observations of LS I +61deg 303 with Veritas, Swift, and RXTE](http://dx.doi.org/10.1088/0004-637X/700/2/1034) The VERITAS, Swift, and RXTE Collaborations. *ApJ* 700, 1034, 2009.
 + [Observation of Extended Very High Energy Emission from the Supernova Remnant IC 443 with VERITAS](http://dx.doi.org/10.1088/0004-637X/698/2/L133).
 The VERITAS Collaboration. *ApJ* 698, L133, 2009.
-+ [Radio Imaging of the Very-High- Energy $\gamma$-Ray Emission Region in the Central Engine of a Radio Galaxy](http://dx.doi.org/10.1126/science.1175406).
++ [Radio Imaging of the Very-High- Energy Gamma-Ray Emission Region in the Central Engine of a Radio Galaxy](http://dx.doi.org/10.1126/science.1175406).
 The VERITAS Collaboration, the VLBA 43 GHz M87 Monitoring Team, the H.E.S.S.
 Collaboration, the MAGIC Collaboration. *Science* 325, 444, 2009.
 + [Simultaneous Multiwavelength Observations of Markarian 421 During Outburst](http://dx.doi.org/10.1088/0004-637X/703/1/169).
 The VERITAS Collaboration. *ApJ* 703, 169, 2009.
 + [VERITAS Observations of the BL Lac Object 1ES 1218+304.](http://dx.doi.org/10.1088/0004-637X/695/2/1370) The VERITAS Collaboration. *ApJ* 695, 1370, 2009.
 + [VERITAS Upper Limit on the Very High Energy Emission from the Radio Galaxy NGC 1275](http://dx.doi.org/10.1088/0004-637X/695/2/1370).
 The VERITAS Collaboration. *ApJ* 706, L275, 2009.